2025–26 Luxembourg National Division

-The 2025–26 Luxembourg National Division season, also known as BGL Ligue, for sponsorship reasons, will be the 112th of top-tier association football in Luxembourg.
-The season began on 3 August 2025 and is scheduled to end on 25 May 2026.
+The 2025–26 Luxembourg National Division season, also known as BGL Ligue, for sponsorship reasons, was the 112th of top-tier association football in Luxembourg.
+The season began on 3 August 2025 and concluded on 23 May 2026, and was won by Atert Bissen.

 Teams

 Bettembourg (relegated after a single year), FC Mondercange (relegated after 3 years), CS Fola Esch (relegated after 17 years), Wiltz 71 (relegated after 5 years) were relegated at the end of the previous season, while Mamer 32 (promoted after a 19-year absence), Käerjéng '97 (promoted after a single year absence), Atert Bissen (promoted for the first time), and Jeunesse Canach (promoted after an 8-year absence) were promoted from the Luxembourg Division of Honour.

 Differdange 03 entered the season as defending league champions.